kavia-common/online-assessment-and-interview-platform-115-124/ENVIRONMENT.md

 # Environment Variables Reference

-This document maps frontend and backend environment variables and where they are used.
+This document maps frontend and backend environment variables, confirms parity, and highlights where they are used.

 ## Frontend (web_frontend)